-At twelve years old he started sketching, this was his first encounter with creative arts.
+At twelve years old he started sketching and this was his first encounter with creative arts.

-He was introduced to fine art in 1988 by another artist named Azimir.

-Later that he year he would have to leave his home country to escape the civil war.
-He was at an age where young men were being recruited into the army and the decision to leave Mozambique was motivated by his parents, as most men who joined the army never returned home, including his cousins, one as young as seven years old.
+He was introduced to fine art in 1988 by another artist named Azimir but unfortunately later that year he had to leave his home country to escape the civil war.
+He was at an age where young men were being recruited into the army and the decision to leave Mozambique was motivated by his parents, as most of the men who joined the army never returned home, including his cousins, only seven years old.

 Without a formal education, Arlindo moved to South Africa in 1988.
 At eighteen years old, he struggled to find his feet in a new country.
 People in rural areas offered him shelter until he found himself in a Krugersdorp township called Kagiso in the year 1990.
-He moved around a lot thereafter and finally settled in Meadowlands, Soweto.
+He moved around a lot and finally settled in Meadowlands, Soweto.

 Arlindo found employment as a delivery man at South African Breweries.
-He didn’t speak a word of English then but managed to learn IsiZulu and SeSotho from the children in his township.
+He didn’t speak a word of English but managed to learn IsiZulu and SeSotho from the children in his township.
 In 1996 after showing his colleagues a family photo album with a few of his earlier sketches, word spread that Arlindo was an artist.
-Paul le Roux, a manager at SAB invited Arlindo to his office after hearing about his secret skill to encouraged Arlindo to pursue a career in art.
+Paul le Roux, a manager at SAB invited Arlindo to his office after hearing about his secret skill to encourage Arlindo to pursue a career in art.

 Regardless of his past, Arlindo Maunde is not an angry man.
 He has accepted his past and uses art as means of healing.
 The subjects in his paintings are always happy, mirroring his positive outlook on life.
 He chooses to paint children to compensate for the time lost where he wished he was a better father to his own children.
-He also paints women as remembrance of how his mother took care of him and his siblings during a very dark time in history.
+He also paints women as a remembrance of how his mother took care of him and his siblings during a very dark time in history.